-So far, we saw that one of the keys to finding innovative solutions is to identify obscure features that are related to the problem that you’re trying to solve, and to then figure out how to take advantage of that feature in order to solve the problem.
+As the information on the Obscure Features Hypothesis showed, one of the keys to finding innovative solutions is to identify obscure features that are related to the problem that you’re trying to solve, and then figure out how to use those features in order to solve the problem.

-Learn how to overcome functional fixedness
+Learn to overcome functional fixedness

-Learn how to overcome narrow verb associations
+Learn to overcome narrow verb associations

-In the context of the two-rings problem, some of these verbs, such as screw and buckle, were easily ruled out as irrelevant.
-However, realizing that the action of fastening could be accomplished by tying things together prompted people to notice that the candle’s wick could serve as a string that could be used to tie the two rings.
+In the context of the two-rings problem, some of these verbs, such as screw and buckle, can easily be ruled out as irrelevant.
+However, realizing that the action of fastening can be accomplished by tying things together can help you realize that the candle’s wick is essentially a string which can be used to tie the two rings together.

 Note that although this technique is used primarily for verbs, it can also be helpful when thinking about other aspects of your problems, by looking at the hyponyms—which are words with a more specific meaning than another word—of relevant nouns, adjectives, or adverbs.

-Learn how to overcome assumption blindness
+Learn to overcome assumption blindness

 Specifically, when people heard that the goal of the project is to make the coating adhere to the non-stick surface, they tended to make the following assumptions:

 Accordingly, identifying these assumptions and negating them is what allowed the researchers to find the solution to the problem in this case.
-Specifically, they decided to construct a three-layered sandwich, where one outer layer contained the special coating and the other outer layer contained a special magnetic surface which caused the coating to adhere to the Teflon, which was in the middle layer.
+Specifically, they decided to construct a three-layered sandwich, where one outer layer contained the special coating and the other outer layer contained a special magnetic surface that caused the coating to adhere to the Teflon, which was in the middle layer.

-Similarly to the process of overcoming assumption blindness and narrow verb associations, this process too is relatively straightforward, and can be performed even by someone without much natural creativity, which is why it’s such an effective tool in the innovation process.
+Similarly to the process of overcoming functional fixedness and narrow verb associations, this process too is relatively straightforward, and can be performed even by someone without much natural creativity, which is why it’s such an effective tool in the innovation process.